-(5) The PHA may not include imputed welfare income in annual income if the family was not an assisted resident at the time of sanction.

-(d) Review of PHA decision.

-(1) Public housing.
+- (4) The amount of the imputed welfare income is offset by the amount of additional income a family receives that commences after the time the sanction was imposed.
+When such additional income from other sources is at least equal to the imputed - (5) The PHA may not include imputed welfare income in annual income if the family was not an assisted resident at the time of sanction. - (d) Review of PHA decision. - (1) Public housing.
 If a public housing tenant claims that the PHA has not correctly calculated the amount of imputed welfare income in accordance with HUD requirements, and if the PHA denies the family's request to modify such amount, the PHA shall give the tenant written notice of such denial, with a brief explanation of the basis for the PHA determination of the amount of imputed welfare income.
 The PHA notice shall also state that if the tenant does not agree with the PHA determination, the tenant may request a grievance hearing in accordance with part 966, subpart B of this title to review the PHA determination.
 The tenant is not required to pay an escrow deposit pursuant to Sec.
-966.55(e) for the portion of tenant rent attributable to the imputed welfare income in order to obtain a grievance hearing on the PHA determination.

-(2) Section 8 participant.
+966.55(e) for the portion of tenant rent attributable to the imputed welfare income in order to obtain a grievance hearing on the PHA determination. - (2) Section 8 participant.
 A participant in the Section 8 tenant-based assistance program may request an informal hearing, in accordance with Sec.
 982.555 of this title, to review the PHA determination of the amount of imputed welfare income that must be included in the family's annual income in accordance with this section.
-If the family claims that such amount is not correctly calculated in accordance with HUD requirements, and if the PHA denies the family's request to modify such amount, the PHA shall give the family written notice of such denial, with a brief explanation of the basis for the PHA determination of the amount of imputed welfare income.
-Such notice shall also state that if the family does not agree with the PHA determination, the family may request an informal hearing on the determination under the PHA hearing procedure.
+If the family claims that such amount is not correctly calculated in accordance with HUD requirements, and if the PHA denies the family's request to modify such amount, the PHA shall give the family written notice of such denial, with a brief explanation of the basis for the PHA determination